act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 Techniques and solutions that identify blocks of content are perfectly valid ways of passing [SC 2.4.1 Bypass blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html).
 They are, however, directed toward screen readers users and keyboard users will not benefit for these.
 Techniques and solutions based on links will benefit all users and are therefore recommended.

-Users of Assistive Technologies may have trouble with frame.
+Users of Assistive Technologies may have trouble with frames.
 Additionally, the `frame` element is marked as obsolete in HTML 5.
 Therefore, if `frameset` are not already used to organise the content, other techniques are preferred to satisfy this rule.

 ## Background
 - [Understanding Success Criterion 2.4.1: Bypass Blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html)